Overview

 - Write code using MVC and component-based development patterns.

-- Conduct basic “unit” and “end to end software” testing methods.
+- Conduct basic “unit” and “end-to-end software” testing methods.

 - Integrate NoSQL databases in applications.